 Let’s dig even deeper.
 For my drawing, I use the version of Ephesians 2:10 from the New Living Translation which uses the word “masterpiece.”
 The English Standard Version (ESV) and others use the word, “workmanship.”
 Both masterpiece and workmanship are translated from the Greek word “poiēma.”

 Does that word look familiar?
 Yes!
 Our words poem and poetry are the modern English words derived from this Greek word.
-The word literally means, “something that has been made” but used in the context of making something creative like poetry or artwork or a masterpiece!
+The word literally means, “something that has been made” but is used in the context of making something creative like poetry or artwork or a masterpiece!

 What does it mean to be God’s Masterpiece?